“Madison on Tap” aims to bring people to the craft beverage scene

 “Visitors and resident can go to these places check in get some great discounts while they are there and enter themselves for some rewards along the way,” said Rob Gard, the communications director with Destination Madison.

-Destination Madison the tourism entity here in town.
-They wanted to find a way to get people to explore outside the box.
+Destination Madison, the tourism entity here in town, wanted to find a way to get people to explore outside the box.

 “Well, we were looking for a way to really show what Dane County is and has to offer for visitors and get people away from the typical places they come, and we realized that every corner of Dane county has a very interesting beverage story to tell,” said Gard.